 Psst…This post used to focus on female celebrities with alopecia.
 But of course, there are plenty of famous men with the condition, too!
 So my list now features both men AND famous women with alopecia.
 For a more comprehensive list, including sports stars and historical figures, check out this post.

 Alopecia ain’t exactly glamourous.
-The clumps of hair that clog up the shower drain, the leftover strands on the pillow, the bald patches flashing at inopportune moments – doesn’t sound like a lifestyle of the rich and famous, right?!
+Clumps of hair clogging up the shower drain, leftover strands covering your pillow, bald patches flashing at inopportune moments – doesn’t sound like a lifestyle of the rich and famous, right?!